djagya/etikett-radio/README.md

 #### Visuals / Styling
 - noise texture (three.js)
 - planetarium (react only)
+- loading icon while data is downloaded and processed
 - other styling with SCSS only, no frameworks
 - custom scroll bars everywhere (for chrome at least)